ashbymichael/News/16031682-d0fc-4680-8875-3c59904ebef9/content.md

 <b>What you’ll do: </b>

-- Deliver the Make School's iOS curriculum
+- Deliver Make School's iOS curriculum
 - Teach core iOS mobile technologies (Swift, Objective-C)
 - Spend 40% of your time time in the classroom, helping students with projects and identifying areas of need
 - Spend 30% of your time working with the Curriculum team building and updating content